About Us

 We train undergraduate and graduate STEM students on the best practices of facilitating inquiry-based learning, listening to and building upon students' pre-existing knowledge, and being culturally responsive mentors.
 Mentors meet with representatives from partner organizations to understand the students’ educational ecosystem.

 After an initial interest meeting with their student, each mentor develops a personalized science kit for their mentee.
 Each kit is reviewed and tested by Discovering Science Together leadership, and vetted by our STEM curriculum consultant.
-We deliver materials to students, through existing partner organization distribution infrastructure, or by mail.
-Student recruitment is organized by staff volunteers at the participating institution, and matching with mentors by our program.
+We deliver materials to students, through via partner organizations or by mail.